It’s EASY to make classic french toast in about 10 minutes, using a few common ingredients! You’re gonna love this cinnamon flavored breakfast treat!

 Cooking Classic French Toast

-Spoon any of the remaining egg batter onto the top of each piece of classic french toast.
+Spoon any of the remaining egg batter onto the top of each piece of French toast.
 I use a fork to pierce the top of the bread, which allows the egg mixture to soak into the bread.

-Cook the classic french toast until the bottom of the bread is nice and golden brown.
+Cook until the bottom of the bread is nice and golden brown.
 Carefully flip the bread over.
 Continue cooking the other side for another couple minutes until fully browned.

-Once the classic french toast is fully cooked through and nice and browned, remove the slices from the skillet and transfer to a serving plate.
+Once the French toast is fully cooked through and nice and browned, remove the slices from the skillet and transfer to a serving plate.
+Butter each piece if desired.
+To serve, I usually drizzle pancake syrup on top, and then add sifted powdered sugar, to finish..

-I hope you will give this classic french toast a try.
+I hope you will give this classic French toast a try.
 It has a bit more cinnamon than is typical, and we think the flavor is exceptional, because of it!
-Have a fantastic day!
+If you enjoy this breakfast, be sure to check out my recipes for Baked Eggnog French Toast, Blueberry French Toast Cups, and Triple Berry French Toast Cups!

 Looking For MORE Breakfast Recipes?

 Here are a few favorite breakfast recipes.
-These and more can also be found in the Recipe Index at the top of the page.
+These and ALL of my recipes can be found in the Recipe Index at the top of the page.

 - Ham n’ Cheese Breakfast Soufflé